Foundation for Art Resources

 Foundation for Art Resources (FAR) is a Los Angeles-based, non-profit arts organization that facilitates the production and presentation of contemporary art projects outside of the gallery structure.
-It was founded in 1977 by gallerists Morgan Thomas, Connie Lewallen, and Claire Copley, who transferred leadership to the artist and mediator Dorit Cypis in 1979.
+It was founded in 1977 by gallerists Morgan Thomas, Constance Lewallen, and Claire Copley, who transferred leadership to the artist and mediator Dorit Cypis in 1979.
 Since then, FAR has been overseen collaboratively by over 20 different groups of Board Members and 100 artist-Directors.
 Currently the longest-running extant arts collective in Los Angeles with no exhibition space, FAR partners with different private, public and educational institutions throughout Los Angeles to produce exhibitions, lectures, and performances with a focus on the relational structures between art, producers, and audience.